 How side effects are graded

-Side effects are graded from 1 to 4.
+In research studies, side effects are graded from 1 to 4.
 Grade 1 is very mild and grade 4 is very serious.

 How side effects are discovered